glowkeeper/Enervator/README.md

 # StandardCoin

-A cryptocurrency linked to the amount of energy consumed by Ethereum mining
+A cryptocurrency linked to the amount of energy consumed by Ethereum mining.